 Since then Pride kept its annual appointment hoping to drive the message of the LGBTIQ+ Community across the whole island, yet participation numbers during the demonstration barely exceeded 500 people up until 2015.

 In 2016, ARC formed a collaboration with MGRM to jointly organise Malta Pride which saw a record participation of 1,000 people, mostly from the LGBTIQ+ community.

-From 2016 until present, ARC took a lead coordinating role in organising Malta Pride Week and the March.
-Participation Numbers and partnership involvement kept breaking records year after year.
+From 2016 until present, participation Numbers and partnership involvement kept breaking records year after year.
 In 2019, 8,000 people, approximately 2% of the population of Malta, participated at the Pride March & Concert, with over 22 other events also held during Pride Week with a budget of just €40,000.